HakaiInstitute/reproject_csrs/README.md

     - `PdalFilterReprojectCSRS.cpp` - The main library file that implements a PDAL Filter
     - `CSRSTransform.cpp` - Object that instantiates the PROJ pipeline to convert individual coordinates
     - `HelmertFactory.cpp` - Factory for creating a proj transform based on a specified ITRF reference frame
+    - `VerticalGridShiftFactory.cpp` - Factory for creating a proj transform to do a vertical reference transformation
 - `include/`
     - `Transform.h` - An abstract base class used by the CSRSTransform class
+    - `ProjectionFactory.h` - An abstract base class used by the HelmertFactory and VerticalGridShiftFactory classes

 ---